boomanaiden154/eec172-final-project/index.md

 with various peripherals/devices.
 We are using SPI to communicate with the OLED screen, where we are displaying the images.
 We are using I2C to interact with the BME280 temperature/humidity sensor.
 Finally, we are using HTTP over WiFi to access a remote server that contains configuration options and all of the images that will be displayed.
-For the remote server, we wrote a simple Python script using the \texttt{flask} framework that will serve images when requested and also the ordering of the images when the microcontroller enters a state where it needs to refresh that information.
+For the remote server, we wrote a simple Python script using the `flask` framework that will serve images when requested and also the ordering of the images when the microcontroller enters a state where it needs to refresh that information.

 ## Implementation